json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 ### Property naming {#schema-schemagen-property-names}

-In addition to the `[JsonPropertyName]` attribute, the configuration(`SchemaGeneratorConfiguration`) exposes a `PropertyNameResolver` delegate that allows you to define a custom method for altering property names from your code into the schema.
+In addition to the `[JsonPropertyName]` attribute, `SchemaGeneratorConfiguration.PropertyNameResolver` allows you to define a custom method for altering property names from your code into the schema.
 The system will adjust property names accordingly.

 ```C#
 SchemaGeneratorConfiguration config = new()